microsoft/Pyjion/README.md

 ### Run `BuildDeps.cmd`

-This will build CoreCLR and Python (the Python build might fail for you based upon external dependency issues...)
+This will build CoreCLR and Python.

 ### Running
 * For a debug build